-Kenya electoral official resigns over concerns about upcoming vote
+Kenya election chief fears vote won't be credible

 Unrest fears

-Speaking with CNN on Friday, opposition leader Odinga said his coalition did not want to "facilitate another rigging of elections" by taking part in a vote where none of the issues that led to the annulment of the first vote were resolved.
+Speaking with CNN on Friday, opposition leader Odinga said his coalition did not want to "facilitate another rigging of elections" by taking part in a process in which none of the issues that led to the annulment of the first vote were resolved.

 He urged the replacement of some electoral commission personnel, among other changes.

-Last week, the government called for a ban on demonstrations in the central business districts of Kenya's three main cities -- the capital of Nairobi, Mombasa and Kisumu -- citing security fears.
+Last week, the government called for a ban on demonstrations in the central business districts of Kenya's three main cities -- the capital Nairobi, Mombasa and Kisumu -- citing security fears.

 Police and opposition supporters have clashed in recent days in Nairobi, Kisumu and elsewhere.
 On October 11, police tried to deter opposition protesters from marching on the headquarters of the electoral commission in downtown Nairobi by firing bullets in the air and releasing tear gas.